Thai citizenship when born overseas

 Apply for a Thai birth certificate in the country of birth

 Thailand does not issue ‘citizenship via descent’ certification like many countries.
-Instead, the Thai birth certificate (สูติบัตร) is the primary document proving ones status as a Thai citizen.
+Thai citizenship when born overseas needs to be established by a Thai birth certificate (สูติบัตร).
+This is the primary document proving ones status as a Thai citizen throughout their life.
 Without one, it is impossible to be registered on a Thai House Registration – the ‘tabien baan’ (ทะเบียนบ้าน), or have a Thai passport (หนังสือเดินทาง) or ID card (บัตรประชาชน) issued.

 The first step is to apply for a Thai birth certificate at the Royal Thai embassy in the country of birth.
 For example, all children born to a Thai parent in the United Kingdom and on the island of Ireland must apply to the Thai Embassy in London, whereas a child born to a Thai parent in the United States must apply to the Thai Embassy in Washington DC.